 Our New Building

-The Skills Centre is achieving a dream it’s had for many years, and the community is going to be the benefactor.
-The Skills Centre has bought the buildings at the corner of Eldorado and Esplanade in downtown Trail.
-We are creating a community space that will be accessible, inviting and welcoming.
+The Skills Centre is achieving a dream it’s had for many years, and the community is the benefactor.
+The Skills Centre has bought and renovated the buildings at the corner of Eldorado and Esplanade in downtown Trail.
+We have created a community space that is accessible, inviting and welcoming.

 Banner